 2.18.4.1 Minutes of committee meetings will be submitted to the next available Board meeting.

-2.18.5.1 Membership of the Quality Committee will consist of four non-executive Board members.
+2.18.5.1 Membership of the Quality Committee will usually consist of four non-executive Board members, though meetings can continue with the presence of three members.

 2.18.6 Appointment to the Committee